What is Help to Buy?

 Why buy a Help to Buy home?

-Help to Buy makes getting on to the housing ladder more accessible to some buyers by reducing the amount required for a deposit when compared to buying a property on the open market.
-Another benefit of the equity loan from the government is that with a larger amount to put down, the buyer will often be able to get a better mortgage rate from the lender.
+This first time buyer scheme makes getting on to the housing ladder more accessible to some buyers by reducing the amount required for a deposit when compared to buying a property on the open market.

 What are the costs of a Help to Buy home?